yracine/device-type.myneurio/README.md

 **********************************************************************************************************

+At the end of the authorization flow, you may have to press "Save" several times if you have have the following error message: "Error processing your request - please try again" or "Unexcepted error".
+This is due to some ST platform timeouts due to rate limiting.

-After pressing 'Done' on the last page, the smartapp will instantiate the MyNeurio device object(s) under
+The smartapp will instantiate the MyNeurio device object(s) under

 https://graph.api.smartthings.com/device/list    (or whatever your shard is and click on My Devices in the IDE's top menu)